AsinineFatuity/siecom/docs/deployment.md

 * Note that for `DATABASE_URL` and the other db variables, you'll need to use a hosted db (rds)
 2. `kubectl apply -f k8s/deployment.yml`
 3. `kubectl apply -f k8s/service.yml`

 Check the status of the pods by running `kubectl get pods`

-* You may optionally modify the replicas value in `k8s/deployment.yml` to spin as many instance as desired
+* You may optionally modify the replicas value in `k8s/deployment.yml` to spin as many pods as desired

 You can debug any failures by running
 * `kubectl get pods -o wide` to see the status of all pods